PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

 - `rdfs:label` (one per class)
 - `oboInOwl:hasExactSynonym` (possibly many)
 - `oboInOwl:hasRelatedSynonym` (possibly many, even as many as 50)
-- `owl:deprecated`
-- `obo:IAO_0000231`
-    - 'has obsolescence reason'... always takes `obo:IAO_0000227` as it's object
-- `obo:IAO_0100001`
-     - 'term replaced by' (possibly many)

 For every synonym assertion, there will be a supporting axiom.
 The axioms can assert a synonym type or a database cross reference.
 The data base cross references are sources or authorities (like "KEGG"), not the identifying values used by those third party authorities (like "D00217").

-There are 46,351 IUPAC `ExactSynonym`s, which presumably would never match a DrOn `rdfs:label`.

-It would probably be best to leave out the `chebi:BRAND_NAME` synonyms, too.
-While DrOn doesn't have terms for brands in the absence of a dose form (like "Tylenol"), ChEBI does assert that "Tylenol" is a `KEGG DRUG` synonym for `obo:CHEBI_46195` ("paracetamol"). `KEGG COMPOUND` is the source of the "Acetaminophen" synonym that is asserted as the `rdfs:label` of `obo:CHEBI_46195` in `dron-ingredient.owl`. ("paracetamol" is asserted as the label in `dron-chebi.owl`)
+Regarding unhelpful synonym sources: there are 46,351 IUPAC `ExactSynonym`s, which presumably would never match a DrOn `rdfs:label`.
+Omitting the `chebi:BRAND_NAME` synonyms might be justified, too.
+While DrOn doesn't have terms for brands in the absence of a dose form (like "Tylenol"), ChEBI does assert that "Tylenol" is a `KEGG DRUG` synonym for `obo:CHEBI_46195` ("paracetamol").

-Because ChEBI classes can have many related synonyms, and because some of the sources may not be very useful for mapping to DrOn, some triage might be beneficial.
+### Table of all ChEBI synonym sources

 | ?eVsR                                                            | ?st                                               | ?dbxr                  | ?count |
 |------------------------------------------------------------------|---------------------------------------------------|------------------------|--------|